Ta-Gu/Final-Year-Project-of-Glasgow-College-UESTC/README.md

-# FYP-of-Glasgow-College-UESTC
+# FYP of Glasgow College UESTC: Fuzzy Rate Control
-Codes of FYP
+Codes of FYP, modified from VTM16.0